Frequently Asked Questions

 •Will I need long-term or short-term therapy?

 This would be dependent on the nature of your difficulties and what you are hoping to get from therapy, for instance, someone may seek therapeutic support after experiencing a loss in their life.
 They may need some support in coming to terms with what has happened and with the level of emotion they are experiencing and perhaps they may need some reassurance that what they are experiencing is normal.
-Usually, 5 – 6 sessions would be sufficient for this type of life challenge.
+Usually, 5 – 6 sessions would be sufficient for this type of life challenge, or it may be longer-term work if there are additional complications and trauma around the nature of the loss and/or relationship.
 If a person’s problems are, for example, related to earlier traumatic experiences that are affecting how they live their life in the present, then an open-ended contract would be more beneficial.
 Whether the working contract is short-term or open-ended is a matter for discussion and agreement between the client and therapist.

 Tel: 0151 733 4554